Take Action at the Cancer Center

 Education and Training

-We provide journal clubs, training workshops, and statistical consultation and collaboration for trainees and early UI Cancer Center members.
+We provide journal clubs, training workshops, and statistical consultation and collaboration for trainees and early Cancer Center members.

-For graduate students, oncology residents, fellows, and UI Cancer Center members, we provide a monthly seminar on state-of-the-art approaches for cancer research.
+For graduate students, oncology residents, fellows, and Cancer Center members, we provide a monthly seminar on state-of-the-art approaches for cancer research.

 Our services include: